OriginalASM/happy-birthday-tango/README.md

 # Happy Birthday

 Template for wishing your HTML geeky friends with some HTML soup.
+See a demo at https://originalasm.github.io/happy-birthday-tango/demo

 ## How to wish
 1. Edit `src/index.html` to your likening.
 You will most certainly like to change the default name